klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.accounts.md

 ```
 Encrypts an account to the Klaytn keystore standard.

 **NOTE** Since caver-js [v1.2.0](https://www.npmjs.com/package/caver-js/v/1.2.0), `caver.klay.accounts.encrypt` encrypts using the keystore v4 standard to encrypt various AccountKey types (AccountKeyPublic, AccountKeyMultiSig, AccountKeyRoleBased).
-If you want to encrypt to keystore v3, use a [caver.klay.accounts.encryptV3](#encryptv3).
+If you want to encrypt an account using keystore v3, please use a [caver.klay.accounts.encryptV3](#encryptv3).

 **Parameters**